muchandional/tomcp/README.md

 1. Start a chat session on [tomcp.org](https://tomcp.org)
 2. Below the chat input, you'll see "Add API key from Cloudflare Workers AI"
 3. Paste your API key and click "Save"
-4. Premium models will now be unlocked in the dropdown
+4. paid models will now be unlocked in the dropdown

 ### Where Is the API Key Stored?
 - Your API key is stored **locally in your browser** using `localStorage`